John Parker Lead Pastor

 Doris Herrero Waterford Children's Ministry Director

 Doris was born in Puerto Rico and spent her elementary years in North Carolina.
 She moved to Orlando while in middle school and has been here ever since.
 She went to UCF to pursue her bachelor’s in nursing, but God had a different plan for her life, hence the reason she’s on staff at Summit.
-Doris met her husband, Javier, when she was 11 years old!
-They have been married for almost 11 years and it’s been an amazing experience.
+Doris met her husband, Javier when she was 11 years old and 9 years later the two married in 2001.

 As Waterford Children’s Ministry Director, Doris is responsible for overseeing all of Base Camp at Summit Waterford.
 This includes training and equipping volunteers to help kids understand that they matter to God.

 Doris and Javier have been incredibly blessed with three amazing kids.
 They enjoy Soccer Saturdays as a family and love going to theme parks.
-They have been attending Summit since the summer of 2008.
-Doris also plays Mrs. C in the Waterford BCL cast and her husband is affectionately known as the “guy who plays all those instruments” in the Caretakers band.
+They’ve been attending Summit since the summer of 2008 and love being involved in Children’s Ministry.
+Javier is affectionately known as the “guy who plays all those instruments” in the Caretakers band.

 Have a question for Doris?
 Contact her.